Learning to Rank Ace Neural Architectures via Normalized Discounted Cumulative Gain: Evaluation

 \subsection{\algname{} on NAS benchmarks}

-\textbf{Comparison with state-of-the-art results}.
-We first evaluate {\algname} by comparing to prior works on NAS-Bench-101 and 201.
-We list out the results in \autoref{tab:comparison-with-sota}.
-Compared to prior performance predictors, we achieve a comparable accuracy with only 110 ground truth architectures on NAS-Bench-101.
-This cost is 18$\times$ smaller than NAS-GBDT, and 8$\times$ smaller than RE, RL, BOHB, SemiNAS and BONAS.
+Comparison with state-of-the-art methods.
+We first evaluate {\algname} by comparing to prior works on NAS-Bench-101 and 201 (CIFAR-100).
+We list out the results in \cref{tab:comparison-with-sota}, where we run each method on each benchmark 50 times.
+To evaluate the effectiveness of our work, we set three different levels of budgets (\ie 30, 110, and 1000 fully-trained architectures).
+Note that \algname{} has an extra weight sharing stage, but its cost is comparable to fully train 2 -- 3 architectures, which is negligible.
+The budget is splited into 5 rounds of iterative sampling, and we sample another 10 architectures at last, for budget 30 and 110.
+Compared to previous works, we achieve a comparable accuracy with only 110 ground-truth accuracy labels on NAS-Bench-101.
+This cost is 18$\times$ smaller than GBDT-NAS, and 8$\times$ smaller than RE, RL, BOHB, SemiNAS and BONAS.
 On NAS-Bench-201, we achieve 0.59\% -- 3.67\% higher accuracy when the same number of ground truths are sampled.
-When we increase the number of samples to 1,000 on NAS-Bench-101 and 500 on NAS-Bench-201, {\algname} significantly outperforms other predictors.
+We further decrease the budget and find that, even with a budget as small as 30, \algname{} is still competitive with several baselines.
+Notably, when we increase budget to 1,000 on NAS-Bench-101 and 500 on NAS-Bench-201, {\algname} significantly outperforms other baselines.
 It achieves similar accuracy with the best architecture (oracle), with only 0.02\% and 0.01\% gap on NAS-Bench-101 and NAS-Bench-201, respectively.
+This result indicates that \algname{} can achieve fast convergence without sacrifice of final performance.

-\textbf{Results on different search spaces}.
-We now further demonstrate the effectiveness of {\algname} on other search spaces.
-We implement two most related GCN-based approaches: \textit{(i)} Vanilla, a basic GCN predictor proposed in \cite{wen2020neural} and \textit{(ii)} BRP-NAS, a binary-relation predictor that also leverages FLOPs and latency in pretraining.
-To show our effectiveness with fewer samples, we train all the predictors with 20, 40, 60, 80, and 100 architectures.
-We report the highest accuracy of top 10 models returned by predictors and repeat each experiment for 50 times.
+Comparison with GCN-based approaches on different search spaces.
+We then further demonstrate the effectiveness of {\algname} on other search spaces.
+We implement two most related GCN-based approaches on all benchmarks: \textit{(i)} Vanilla, a basic GCN predictor proposed in \cite{wen2020neural} and \textit{(ii)} BRP-NAS, a state-of-the-art binary-relation predictor that also leverages FLOPs and latency in pre-training.
+The results (when budget = 110) are shown in \cref{tab:comparison-on-benchmarks}. \algname{} outperforms baselines on 11 out of 12 benchmarks.
+We demonstrate a more detailed comparison under different budgets in \cref{sec:comparison-different-budgets} and \cref{sec:iterative-sampling}.

-We show the results in \autoref{fig:top10-best}.
-On all 10 search spaces, {\algname} consistently find a higher accuracy model than Vanilla and BRP-NAS under the same number of samples.
-Remarkably, {\algname} also outperforms Vanilla and BRP-NAS under 20 samples, where we can see that {\algname} achieves higher accuracy than Vanilla (up to 0.62\%) and BRP-NAS (up to 0.11\%).